-Sickle cell disease (SCD) is a group of genetic disorders that affect red blood cells, causing them to become shaped like crescents, or sickles.
+Sickle cell disease (SCD) is a rare group of inherited blood disorders that affect red blood cells, causing them to become shaped like crescents, or sickles.
 The sickle-shaped cells travel through the blood stream where they can get stuck and cut off blood flow, causing intense pain and organ damage.
-According to the National Institutes of Health (NIH), SCD affects about 1 in 365 African Americans, with approximately 100,000 having the disease in the U.S.
+SCD is particularly common among people from Sub-Saharan Africa, South America, Cuba, Central America, Saudi Arabia, India, and Mediterranean countries such as Turkey, Greece, and Italy.

 What is Health-Related Stigma?

 Stigma occurs when a negative stereotype about a group is attributed to an individual.
 Health-related stigma refers to the rejection of people with certain health conditions, based on a negative stereotype.
 In the case of SCD, health-related stigma can be compounded by racism (actual or perceived) and can pose significant barriers to getting appropriate care.
 For example, the seeking of a specific medication for chronic or acute pain may be perceived as the behaviour of a person affected by substance abuse.
 Or, people who are experiencing SCD-related pain may be falsely thought of as malingers (those who pretend to be sick to get out of their responsibilities).